SenMorgan/Smart-Blinds/README.md

 ## Getting Started

-- Upload last relase to your ESPx module.
+- Upload latest release to your ESPx module.
 - When your ESP starts up, it sets it up in Station mode and tries to connect to a previously saved Access Point.
 - If this is unsuccessful (or no previous network saved) it moves the ESP into Access Point mode and spins up a DNS and WebServer.
 - Using any WiFi enabled device with a browser (computer, phone, tablet) connect to the newly created Access Point.